H0P34U1/cs30-major-project/reflection.md

-What are problems i got stuck on? what advice would i give myself?
+what advice would i give myself? was everything in my need to have list completed the hardest part was there any problems i couldnt solve?